 Regardless of the question of patentability of computer-implemented inventions, software and even databases are protected against unauthorized copying and use under modern copyright law.

-Digital technology, which allows copies without loss of quality, as well as cross-border distribution via the Internet, poses ever new challenges to national and international copyright law.
+Digital technology, which allows copies without loss of quality, as well as cross-border distribution via the Internet, poses new challenges to national and international copyright law.

 We support our clients according to their individual needs, either on a project basis or with long-term, internationally designed strategies for enforcing their copyrights.